Harry Falconer McLean

 Harry Falconer McLean (18 February 1881 - April 1961) was a Canadian railway contractor and eccentric philanthropist.
 He played a leading role in the construction of much of the trans-Canadian railways.
 He was well known for giving away large sums of money to people he had just met, and even throwing bills from hotel windows.

 Early life

 McLean was born in North Dakota, the son of Canadian parents.
 He studied at the North Dakota Business School in Fargo.

 Dominion Atlantic Railway

 McLean began work on the railways as a water boy for the Winston Brothers, and over the years moved up the ranks, eventually becoming president of the Dominion Atlantic Railway company.

-Harry McLean was my godfather.
-He and my father were pals for most of their mid to later lives.
-I have many photos and newspaper articles, as well as stories to share for anyone interested in this giant among pioneering giants.